preqon/preqon.github.io/index.md

 - I start tutoring and assisting lecturers in the School of Computer Science.
 Three years of teaching students taught me how to study and how to explain a technical idea to anyone.
-- At the end of my combined degree I start taking courses in AI, ML and computational neuroscience.
+- Towards the end of my combined degree, I started taking courses in AI, ML and computational neuroscience.
 This really felt like the culmination of everything I had been studying.
 It was a beautiful feeling.
 I was in awe of information processing as it appears in computer systems, and as it appears in nature.
-- Its always been in the back of my mind to turn my passion for neuroscience and computer science into a craft; into the development of neurotechnology that can change lives.
+- It's always been in the back of my mind to turn my passion for neuroscience and computer science into a craft; into the development of neurotechnology that can change lives.
 - Through experiences like attempting medical device development with a group of